 One of the most advanced digital infrastructures in EuropeData centres are crucial enablers of the digital economy and underpin a wide range of activities across government, business and society.
 As such, they form an important part of a nation’s critical infrastructure.

-Amsterdam’s AMS-IX (Amsterdam Internet Exchange) is the largest data transport hub in the world, so there has been a steep increase in the number of data centres being built nearby.
+Amsterdam’s AMS-IX (Amsterdam Internet Exchange) is the largest data transport hub in the world, and as a result, there has been a steep increase in the number of data centre being built nearby.

-With roughly one third of all European data centres now located in the Amsterdam area, Amsterdam is outperforming many larger European locations such as London, Paris and Frankfurt.
+With about one third of all European data centres now located in the Amsterdam Area, Amsterdam is outperforming many larger European locations such as London, Paris and Frankfurt.

 The world’s leading digital players choose the Netherlands

 The Netherlands has one of the most advanced data centre markets in Europe; other Dutch hotbeds for data centres include Eindhoven, Groningen, and Rotterdam.
 Eleven out of 15 sea cables for digital traffic between the US and Europe come in through the Netherlands.
-The high quality of the digital infrastructure attracts foreign investment, and it sparks entrepreneurship, startup activity and creativity.
+The high quality of the digital infrastructure here attracts foreign investment and sparks entrepreneurship, startups and creativity.